 , /products

 ).GraphQL, developed by Facebook in 2012 and open-sourced in 2015, is a query language and runtime for APIs.
-Unlike REST, which relies on fixed endpoints, GraphQL allows clients to request exactly the data they need, and nothing more.
-This flexibility makes it a powerful tool for modern applications with complex data requirements.
+Unlike REST, which relies on fixed endpoints, GraphQL allows clients to request exactly the data they need through a single endpoint.
+This flexibility makes GraphQL particularly appealing for modern applications with complex data requirements.

 /graphql